What To Wear Under A Wetsuit for Kayaking: The Complete Guide

 All-day comfort priorities:

-- Extra padding where you'll be sitting
+- Extra padding where you'll be sitting for hours

 - Pockets in rash guards for small items